Dr. Sandra Varney

 For further information about our work in Ukraine:

-Please check that the link is as follows, beware of phishing sites
+Please check that the link is as follows, beware of phishing sites.

-Use this button to link there
+Use above button to link to page

 Give by Check

-To give a tax-deductible donation by check:.
+To give a tax-deductible donation by check:

 Make check payable to: Cities Project Global*